-With a broadened palate, he returned to the countryside in 1888 to paint still lifes—including the famous series of Sunflowers (originally meant to decorate the walls of a single bedroom in the Maison Jaune he had set up to welcome Paul Gauguin)—and portraits of locals around Arles, France.
-His hopes to begin an artist's colony here with Paul Gauguin were dampened by the onset of psychotic attacks, one of which saw the departure of his ear lobe (a desperate gesture to show respect for Gauguin—in southern France, ears were cut off of bulls by matadors and presented to their lady loves).
-Recuperating in a mental-health clinic in St-Remy from April 1889, he—feverishly, one is quick to assume—produced his most famous landscapes, such as Irises and Wheatfield with a Reaper, whose sheer energy in brush stroke makes the viewer almost feel the area's sweeping winds.
-In May 1890, Van Gogh moved to the artist's village of Auvers-sur-Oise, where he traded medical advice from Dr. Paul Gachet in exchange for paintings and etching lessons.
+With a broadened palette, Vincent returned to the countryside in 1888 to paint still lifes—including the famous series of Sunflowers (originally meant to decorate the walls of a single bedroom in the Maison Jaune he had set up to welcome Paul Gauguin)—and portraits of locals around Arles, France.
+His hopes to begin an artists' colony there with Paul Gauguin were dampened by the onset of psychotic attacks, one of which saw the departure of his ear lobe (a desperate gesture to show respect for Gauguin—in southern France, matadors cut ears cut off of bulls and presented them to their lady loves).
+Recuperating in a mental health clinic in Saint-Rémy from April 1889, he—feverishly, one assumes—produced famous landscapes like Irises and Wheatfield with a Reaper, whose energetic brushwork powerfully evoke the area's sweeping winds.
+In May 1890, Van Gogh moved to the village of Auvers-sur-Oise, where he traded medical advice from Dr. Paul Gachet for paintings and etching lessons.
 The series of vibrantly colored canvases the pained painter made shortly before he died are particularly breathtaking.
-These highly productive last three months of his life were marred by depression and, on July 27, he shot himself in the chest while painting Wheatfield with Crows and died two days later.
+These productive last three months of his life were marred by depression and, on July 27, he shot himself while painting Wheatfield with Crows and died two days later.
 That legendary painting remains the iconic image of this collection.

 In 1999, the 200th anniversary of Van Gogh's birth was marked with a new museum extension designed by the Japanese architect Kisho Kurokawa.
-The new annex is a freestanding, multistory, oval structure, built in a bold combination of titanium and gray-brown stone and connected to the main galleries by an underground walkway.
-It provides space for a wide range of superbly presented temporary shows of 19th-century art, including changing shows of Van Gogh's drawings (more than 500 are in the collection).
-With all this new space, you might be tempted to take a break at the museum's cafeteria-style restaurant.
+The annex is a freestanding structure, connected to the main galleries by an underground walkway.
+It provides space for superb temporary exhibitions of 19th-century art, including changing shows of Van Gogh's drawings.
+With so much to see, it's well advised to take a break in the museum's cafeteria-style restaurant.